-District payroll averaged a little over \$1,343,000 monthly.
-Salaries and benefits represented 87% of the

-FY 14 expenditure budget.
-The remaining 13% of annual expenditures was allocated for operations, including insurance, utilities, general supplies, communications, transportation, textbooks, professional and other purchased services.
+District payroll averaged a little over \$1,340,000 monthly.
+Salaries and benefits represented 84% of the FY 15 expenditure budget.
+The remaining 16% of annual expenditures was allocated for operations, including insurance, utilities, general supplies, communications, transportation, textbooks, professional and other purchased services.

 PEP GRANT- During FY 12 we received a three year physical education grant of \$760,608.
 The purpose of the Pep Grant is to develop, expand and improve physical education programs through many different forms of data collection.
 Pedometers were purchased for every child.
 New equipment that is age appropriate for each level was purchased with funds from this program.
 Another important facet of the grant is to increase awareness of proper nutrition using data collection, new health curriculum and outside agencies, aiding students to be attentive to more physical activity.
 The health curriculum aspect of the program emphasizes the need to eat more fruits and vegetables ever day and live a more active lifestyle.
 The grant stipulates that each PE teacher in the district go to the National Conference in order to be taught the latest in physical activities that motivate and encourages fitness and health in students.
 This grant also provides funds for some of our special needs students to participate once a week in Therapeutic Horseback Riding classes.
 The new age appropriate PE equipment enables our staff to teach students life time sports and activities, such as rock wall climbing, ping pong tables, inline skates and disc golf course.
 The grant provided many free summer programs for students of ERPS.
 Some of the summer camps held were archery, swimming, tennis, t-ball, cooking, and crafts.
-The district collected \$199,033 in FY12, \$157,765 in FY13 and \$293,690 in FY 14 leaving an uncollected balance of \$110,120.
-The district expenditures were \$246,898 for FY12, \$189,896 for FY13 and \$147,144 for FY14 leaving a balance of \$176,670 available for FY15.
-We received approval to extend the grant through FY15.
+We received approval to extend the grant through FY 15 and finish up in FY 16 with the final claim.